 For years all beer was Brown Ale until the Czech Republic invented the Pilsner Lager.
 Pilsner soon dominated everywhere with its refreshing colour, and as the various breweries saw the success of Pilsner, they began producing similar styles to compete.

 Belgian Pale Ale

-Belgian responded with the Pale Ale, which aren’t as pale as Pilsners, and well, many of them have the colour of a well bronzed supermodel.
+Belgian responded with the Pale Ale, which isn’t as pale as Pilsner, and well, many of them have the colour of a well-bronzed supermodel.
 These beers are unique in that they are moderately bitter, and medium bodied with a nutty and bready flavour.
 There’s a soft fruitiness on the nose, and often you’ll find hints of licorice, orange peel and cinnamon in the flavours of this extremely smooth and drinkable beer.

 North American Pale Ale